 Shira’s research focuses on the intersection of law and science, and in particular the regulation of medical practice; history of pain; and human-animal relations.
 Her dissertation examines notions of pain undergirding the regulation of vivisection in nineteenth-century Britain.
 In an additional project, she examines the transformations in the moral and legal status of non-human primates in the course of the twentieth-century.

 Shira holds an LL.B and LL.M degrees from Tel Aviv University Faculty of Law.

 Shira's dissertation project is supported by the National Science Foundation.
 She is also a recipient of the Mellon-CES Dissertation Completion Fellowship.

-environmental history; human-animal relationships; law and science; law and society; critical theory
+history of medicine; medical ethics; environmental history; human-animal relations; law and science; law and society